nanotuxi/jetsonNanoPatches/README.md

 * librealsense support
 * 3D reconstruction on a Jetson Nano with [Open3D](https://github.com/theNded/Open3D) (e.g. generating 3D scenes of the real world)
 * (Unofficial) Open3d with cuda support
-* Easy to use installation scripts (can be installed independantly / are not necesseralily affected by this patch)
+* Easy to use installation scripts (can be installed independantly / are not necessarily affected by this patch)
 * Intel's librealSense support
 * OpenCV version: 4.4.0 with Cuda support

 ## Technologies

-3D reconstruction on a (mobile) Single Board Computer.
+3D reconstruction on a (mobile) single board computer.

 Project contains:
 * patch to compile Open3D for the NVidia Jetson Nano sbc with CUDA 10.2 and librealsense support.